nix-rfc-canonical-domain/rfcs/rfcs/1000-canonical-domain.md

 [examples-and-interactions]: #examples-and-interactions

 ## Redirects
-All subdomains and links should continue working using redirects.
+Generally all subdomains and links should continue working using appropriate redirects.

+Some problems might occur for destinations that are valid for both `nixos.org` and `nix.dev` (e.g. both having `nixos.org/install`/`nix.dev/install`)

+Some problems may also occur for `cache.nixos.org` and `tarballs.nixos.org`.
+In such a case, these domains could be temporarily mirrored until the problem can be resolved.

 ## Ownership
 Both nix.dev and nixos.org are already controlled by the NixOS foundation, so there's no change in ownership.